mtumilowicz/junit5-assumptions/README.md

 # project description
-It is often very handy to exclude some tests from running on CI - for example - we don't want to run tests that creates files (no permissions to create files on Travis server).
+It is often very handy to exclude some tests from running on CI - for example - we don't want to run tests that creates files (for example - there are no permissions to create files on Travis server).

 The easiest configuration will be:
 ```